Homemade Potato Chips

 Homemade potato chips are fun to make and taste better than those store bought varieties.
 Part of their charm lies in their thick texture, which gives them more of a bite.
 For a healthier version, make these potato chips in the oven or air fryer.
 Because let’s face it, you can never eat just one potato chip!

-- 1 pound russets potatoes slice 1/8th of an inch thick on a mandolin slicer, rinsed under cold running water and stored in water
+- 1 pound russets potatoes sliced 1/8th of an inch thick on a mandolin slicer, rinsed under cold running water, and stored in water

 - kosher salt